 When you earn your Certificate and/or Associate degree in Health Care Administration, you can acquire the skills needed to coordinate the front office activities for a healthcare facility.
 The front office is the nerve center of any medical practice and it requires individuals who are process-oriented and can pay careful attention to details.

-The Health Care Administration programs at and Carrington College® California is designed to help you build the practical knowledge, understanding and specialized skills that can help you succeed in your career.
+The Health Care Administration program at Carrington College® California is designed to help you build the practical knowledge, understanding and specialized skills that can help you succeed in your career.
 As a student, you can experience:

 - A combination of classroom instruction and hands-on training